f1shl3gs/prust/README.md

 ### Performance
 With our [workload](perf/proto/perf.proto) which covers lots of cases, `prust` works very well.
-The decoding performance almost catch up `quick-protobuf`, which uses `Cow` to improve performance( `prust` don't ).
+The decoding performance almost catch up `quick-protobuf`, which uses `Cow` to improve performance(while `prust` don't ).
 And the encoding performance is around 2x faster than `prost`.
+With different workload, `prust` performance will be different too, users must verify it if you want to switch to `prust`.

 ```text
 Decoding 6000 times